larsrh/website/_articles/2019-in-review.md

 My code ended up being terribly unidiomatic, which some colleagues helpfully pointed out in code review.
 But nonetheless, I ran some numbers and managed to make a few recommendations.[^4]

-The first weeks of my new job I didn't have any official project yet.
+In the first weeks of my new job I didn't have any official project yet.
-That changed soon enough, when I joined two colleagues working on some internal study.
+That changed soon enough, when I joined two colleagues working on an internal study.
 We were researching existing literature and, well, frankly anything on blockchain technology.
 These three months turned out to be extremly fruitful, having spawned a series of technical articles and even a [theme site](https://blockchain.innoq.com/) (more about this topic later).